 Mr. Swirsky is a Fellow of The College of Labor and Employment Lawyers, a fellowship honoring the leading lawyers nationwide in the practice of labor and employment law, and a Fellow of the American Bar Foundation, a global honorary society of attorneys, judges, law faculty, and legal scholars whose public and private careers have demonstrated outstanding dedication to the highest principles of the legal profession and to the welfare of their communities.
 He also serves as a member of the Advisory Board of the Center for Labor and Employment Law at New York University School of Law.

-In 2019, Mr. Swirsky was ranked by Chambers USA: America's Leading Lawyers for Business among the "Leaders in Their Field" in New York, for Labor & Employment and for the Labor Relations "Spotlight Table."
+Mr. Swirsky was ranked by Chambers USA: America's Leading Lawyers for Business among the "Leaders in Their Field" in New York, for Labor & Employment and for the Labor Relations "Spotlight Table" (2019 to 2021).
 Mr. Swirsky was named by Law360 as one of only six Employment MVPs for 2014.
-He was also selected by his peers for inclusion in The Best Lawyers in America© in the fields of Employment Law—Management and Labor Law—Management (2006 to 2019) and New York Metro Super Lawyers list in the areas of Employment and Labor and Employment Litigation: Defense (2007 to 2013).
+He was also selected by his peers for inclusion in The Best Lawyers in America© in the fields of Employment Law—Management and Labor Law—Management (2006 to 2021) and New York Metro Super Lawyers list in the areas of Employment and Labor and Employment Litigation: Defense (2007 to 2013, 2020).
 Mr. Swirsky is listed in PLC Which Lawyer?
-Yearbook and was "Recommended" in the Labor–Management Relations category by The Legal 500 United States (2012 to 2018).
+Yearbook and was "Recommended" in the Labor–Management Relations category by The Legal 500 United States (2012 to 2021).
 He has received an "AV Preeminent" Peer Review Rating by Martindale-Hubbell for more than 15 years, signifying the highest level of professional excellence.

 Mr. Swirsky is co-editor and a frequent contributor to the Management Memo blog and the Health Employment And Labor blog.
 He frequently writes and speaks on a wide range of labor and employment law matters and presently serves on the boards of several not-for-profit organizations.